This week on CNN, there was an interesting segment by Soledad O'Brien. What does it mean to be Latino in America?

 I asked myself this question and it was very difficult to come up with a coherent answer.

-n, "Boriqua", Latina, Hispanic.
+As a child, I made it clearly known that I was Puerto Rican, "Boriqua", Latina, Hispanic.
 I took pride in my culture, music, food and customs.
 Every year, I went to the Puerto Rican Day Parade and waved the Puerto Rican flag.
 My grandmother would comment, “Nosotros somos ricos hoy,” (We are rich today).
 It was the one day in which we were economically prosperous since the parade was, and still is, held on Manhattan’s posh Fifth Avenue.
 Consequently, it was a cultural wealth versus a monetary wealth.

 Interestingly, as an adult, I still hold on to my roots but I don't flaunt the fact that I am Latina.
 I feel that it is one part of me that should be apparent without my having to proclaim, or wear a tee-shirt saying “Boriqua,” that I am Latina.
 Whether at work, home, on the street or simply shopping in the mall, I know that my ethnic background is a big part of how I perceive myself and also is the critical lens through which I see the world.